gmbecker/contributing_to_r_lesson/outline.md

 # Possibly Patches (but Still Probably Not)

 ## R-core's Engineering Philosophy (as my interactions with them have lead me to understand it)
-- Backwards compatability is **very** important and thus given very high weight
+- Backwards compatibility is **very** important and thus given very high weight
 - Anything that can be implemented in an addon package generally should be
   - At **least** as a testing/maturation stage
   - in many cases, indefinitely/"permanently"